asdfhamiltonian/glow-orb/README.md

 http://en.wikipedia.org/wiki/Japanese_clock

 wadokeinew.py:
-This code is a menu for selecting one of multiple cities, or alternatively the user can input custom coordinates.
+This code includes a menu for selecting one of multiple cities, or alternatively the user can input custom coordinates.
 The code will then render a continuously updating wadokei for that location.

 luna.py:

-This contains an object for calculting the moon position for a given location.
+Contains a python object for calculting the moon's relative position for a given location on earth.
 Should be accurate to within about 4 arc minutes.

+planets.py:
+Contains a python object for calculating the apparent position of any planet for a given location on earth.